tahinETH/postrack-fe-static/GiantCodebase.md

   },
   {
     icon: Zap,
-    title: "Simple Setup",
+    title: "10-Second Setup",
-    desc: "Connect your account in seconds with a user-friendly interface.",
+    desc: "Paste in an X handle and we'll get you set up in seconds.",
     details: [
       "No coding or complex OAuth steps required", "Automatic data fetching after initial hookup",